 A Research and Development program is underway utilising samples collected from the Company's tenement package.
-The program is comparing innovative processing techniques with conventional methods with the aim of producing a high purity product from ASQ's existing prospects.
-The current phase of test work is mostly complete with final analysis pending.
+The program is comparing innovative processing techniques with conventional methods with the aim of producing a high purity product ("HPQ") from ASQ's existing prospects.
+Testwork to date indicates the innovative processing flowsheet developed by ASQ's HPQ R&D program compares favourably to conventional processing methodology (ASQ (2021).
+Hardrock High Purity Quartz and Silica Update - Revised.
+ASX Release 15 December 2021).